 - A maximum of 16 students is accepted to OTF

-IAAC reserves the right to cancel a Program if the minimum number of participants is not reached (9 students for the MAA01, MAA02, MAI, MaCT; 6 students for OTF.
-30 days prior to the start of a Program IAAC will let the students know if the minimum number of participants is or is not met.
+IAAC reserves the right to cancel a Program if the minimum number of participants has not reached: 9 students for the MAA01, MAA02, MAI, MaCT; 6 students for OTF.
+30 days prior to the start of a Program IAAC will let the students know if the minimum number of participants is met or not.
 If IAAC cancels a Program, the student will be given a full refund of any amount paid for the cancelled course, without losing administrative fees.
-If a Program is canceled, a student may decide whether to be transferred to another Program or receive a full refund of any amount paid for the canceled course without losing administrative fees.
+If a Program is canceled, a student may decide whether to be transferred to another Program or to receive a full refund of any amount paid for the cancelled course without losing administrative fees.

 No, all the material must be digitally submitted using the online form.

 You are still eligible for the program but you have to make sure to send the missing documentation required before the deadline and complete the Official Diploma requirement as soon as you have it.
-In the meantime you can provide a provisional certificate in English, not yet translated to Spanish, and complete the submission of these documents afterwards.
+In the meantime you can provide a provisional certificate of your studies (in English), and submit your official diploma afterwards.

-There is no specific template for recommendation letters but it is supposed to cover all the things that you believe describes you and makes you suitable for our Master program.
-It should contain an opening with an explanation of who the writer is, how they know the subject of letter, in what capacities, and for how long; a brief sketch of the subject in terms of discipline and topical/thematic focus; a description of some research work, conference activity, remark about character and personality.
+There is no specific template for recommendation letters, the style remains at discretion of the writer but it should contain an introduction with an explanation of who the writer is, how they know the person they’re recommending and a brief sketch of the subject in terms of discipline and topical/thematic focus; a description of some research work, conference activity, remark about character and personality.
 (Please bear in mind that the recommendation letter should clearly state the name of the student the writer is recommending)

-Letters can be send by those who recommend you directly to our Institute or you can send them scanned to us via email, next to the rest of requested documentation.
+Letters can be sent by those who recommend you directly or you can send us a scanned version via email with the rest of the application documentation.

-IaaC requires B.Arch. degree or a University Bachelor degree as a requirement from UPC for issuing the Master Degree.
+Yes, IAAC requires B.Arch. degree or a University Bachelor degree as a requirement for issuing the Master Degree.
 This means that any university bachelor can be accepted.
 There is also the possibility that you don’t have a University degree.
 In this case, you can still apply, but if you get selected and finish your Master course, you won’t be getting a Master’s Degree but a Certificate of Achievement.